Trade Forex Trading

 Total= $900 you have just lost 10% of your account balance

-It is hence better to use less leverage so that to minimize the risks involved.
-The higher the leverage used the greater the risks.
-This is one of leverage rules not to trade with more than 1:5 leverage.
+It's therefore better to use less leverage so as to cap the risks involved.
+The greater the leverage ratio used the greater the risks.
+This is one of the leverage guide-lines not to trade with more than 1:5 leverage ratio.

-In leverage rules: It is always advisable to stay below 1:10 which is still high, most professional money managers use 1:2 meaning they trade only 2 lots for every $100,000 in their trading account.
+In money management leverage guidelines: It's always recommended to stay below 1:10 ratio which's also still high, most professional money managers use 1:2 meaning they trade only two lots for every $100,000 dollars in their trading account.